Mark Riddell, college admissions scandal test-taker, pleads guilty

 He could face up to 41 months in prison but prosecutors have said they will likely recommend 33 months instead, according to NBC Boston.

-A sentencing hearing is scheduled for July 18, according to the U.S Attorney's Office for the Massachusetts District.
+A sentencing hearing is scheduled for July 18, according to the U.S Attorney's Office for the District of Massachusetts.

-Riddell apologized last month for his role in a sweeping federal investigation that was dubbed Operation Varsity Blues by investigators.
+Riddell apologized last month for his role in the sweeping federal investigation that was dubbed Operation Varsity Blues by investigators.

-"I want to communicate to everyone that I am profoundly sorry for the damage I have done and grief I have caused those as a result of my needless actions," Riddell, a resident of Palmetto, Florida, said in a statement released by his attorney in March.
+"I want to communicate to everyone that I am profoundly sorry for the damage I have done and grief I have caused those as a result of my needless actions," the resident of Palmetto, Florida, said in a statement released by his attorney in March.

 Riddell, a 2004 Harvard graduate and a four-year tennis letter winner, took SAT and ACT exams for students between 2012 and this past February, according to a criminal complaint.